wso2/docs-is/en/includes/guides/users/attributes/manage-scim2-attribute-mappings.md

 3. Navigate to the **Custom Schema** tab and select the attribute to delete.
 3. Click **Delete** and select the checkbox to confirm you action.
 4. Click **Confirm**.

+{% if product_name == "WSO2 Identity Server" and is_version != "7.0.0" %}
+!!! note
+    The set of SCIM 2.0 attributes provided out of the box cannot be removed.
+Only custom attributes can be deleted.
+{% endif %}

+{% if product_name == "Asgardeo" %}
+!!! note
+    The default set of SCIM 2.0 attributes in your organization cannot be removed.
+Only custom attributes can be deleted.
+{% endif %}